Toxikuu/rid/README.md

 # rid

+## Warning
+The current version is very unstable; use a release if you want (less) breakage.

 ## Information
 Rid is a package manager for LFS systems written in rust.
 The binary 'rid' handles dependency resolution, package tracking, and executing build scripts, among other functions.